Cannabis Facility Construction — Nationwide

 At Terrapin Construction Group (TCG), cannabis facility construction is delivered through our design-build model — integrating architectural design, MEP engineering, preconstruction, and construction management.
 This integrated approach is critical in cannabis where HVAC, electrical, and plumbing can represent 40%–60% of total construction cost.

-TCG's IMP installation expertise provides the thermally efficient, vapor-tight building envelopes that indoor cultivation demands, while our equipment procurement capabilities streamline purchasing of commercial HVAC, lighting, and extraction equipment.
-For facilities requiring cold storage or controlled environments, we leverage the same capabilities used in our warehouse and cold storage construction practice.
+TCG’s IMP installation expertise provides the thermally efficient, vapor-tight building envelopes that indoor cultivation demands, while our equipment procurement capabilities streamline purchasing of commercial HVAC, lighting, and extraction equipment.

 How TCG Builds Cannabis Facilities